CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 ## Fastlane
 First and foremost in the way of automation is iOS developers beloved `Fastlane`.
 Fastlane is probably the biggest automation help when it comes to iOS development.
 It contains a countless amount of plugins that can be used to support project automation.
 With Fastlane, it is also easy to create your own plugins that will be project-specific only.
 Fastlane is developed in Ruby and its plugins are as well.
 However, since all is built with Ruby, Fastlane gives the freedom to import any other ruby projects or classes developed in plain Ruby and directly call them from the Fastlane's recognisable function so-called `lane`.

-As an example, we can have a look at the Fastfile's `make_new_project` lane introduced in the very beginning where in this case the so-called `ProjectFactory` class is implemented in `/fastlane/scripts/ProjectFactory/` and imported into the Fastfile and then used as a normal Ruby program.
-In this case, it is NOT purposely developed as a Fastlane's action.
-The reason being that it is much easier to develop a pure Ruby program as it unlike Fastlane's action does not require the whole Fastlane's ecosystem to be launched which takes a couple of seconds at its best.
+As an example, we can have a look at the Fastfile's `make_new_project` lane introduced in the very beginning.
+In this case the so-called `ProjectFactory` class is implemented in `/fastlane/scripts/ProjectFactory/` and imported into the Fastfile.
+Then it is used as a normal Ruby program.
+It is NOT purposely developed as a Fastlane's action.
+The reason being that it is much easier to develop a pure Ruby program as the program unlike Fastlane's action does not require the whole Fastlane's ecosystem to be launched.
+Launching Fastlane takes a couple of seconds at its best.
 Perhaps obviously, Fastlane's action surely comes with its advantages as well, like Fastlane's action listings, direct execution and so on.
-//TODO: split up the second to last sentence in this paragraph

 `/fastlane/Fastfile`
 ```ruby